darrenl5941/sep11-freedom-project/blog/entry01.md

 });
 ```

-By changing the `stiffness` in the code to a higher value I could make the object follow the mouse more closley and by lowering it the object would have a slight delay and move around the mouse before staying with it.
-By lowering the stiffness to an extremley low value like `0.0001` I could get the object to hang and swing below the mouse.
+By changing the `stiffness` in the code to a higher value I could make the object follow the mouse more closely and by lowering it the object would have a slight delay and move around the mouse before staying with it.
+By lowering the stiffness to an extremely low value like `0.0001` I could get the object to hang and swing below the mouse.

 ### Skills